francesco-di-maggio/MyoM1/README.md

 ##### ***[ work in progress ]***

-This repository describes a workflow for running [Myo](http://myo.com/) on Apple Silicon M1+ using a Windows virtual machine, [Max](https://cycling74.com/products/max) and the OSC protocol.
+This repository describes a workflow for running [Myo](http://myo.com/) on Apple M1+ using a Windows virtual machine, [Max](https://cycling74.com/products/max) and OSC.

 ## Requirements
 * Apple Silicon M1+